motib/surprises/README.md

 The directory `en` contains the LaTeX / TikZ source of the published book.

 The directory `he` contains an unfinished draft of a Hebrew translation.
+The XeTeX compiler is used.

 ### Contents